CodingGagan/markdown_test/install-and-configure/install/cloud-integration/multi-cloud.md

 * `azureStorageAccount` is the name of the Storage account where the exported Azure cost report data is being stored.
 * `azureStorageAccessKey` can be found by selecting _Access Keys_ from the navigation sidebar then selecting _Show keys_.
 Using either of the two keys will work.
 * `azureStorageContainer` is the name that you chose for the exported cost report when you set it up.
 This is the name of the container where the CSV cost reports are saved in your Storage account.
 * `azureContainerPath` is an optional value which should be used if there is more than one billing report that is exported to the configured container.
-The path provided should have only one billing export because Kubecost will retrieve the most recent billing report for a given month found within the path.
+The path provided should have only one billing export because nOps will retrieve the most recent billing report for a given month found within the path.
 * `azureCloud` is an optional value which denotes the cloud where the storage account exists.
 Possible values are `public` and `gov`.
 The default is `public`.

 Set these values into the following object and add them to the Azure array: